 In August 2011, Ronald Jenkins retired after serving over thirty years as director of the Logan Library.
 A search of candidates for his replacement led the library board to hire Robert Shupe, who had been serving as the director of the library system in Mohave County, Arizona.

 In December 2012, the library reached a milestone that is emblematic of its continued effort to serve and enrich the lives of community members: the library checked out more than one million items during that previous year.

 On April 18, 2015, when we though the library was founded on April 18, the library began to celebrate its centennial year with a special event in the library.
 The event included various dignitaries in attendance and the presentation of a special piece of music created by library employee, Robby Linton.
 This event was followed by monthly events which highlighted each decade the library has been in operation.
-Many hundreds of individuals enjoyed the various centennial activities, culminating on April 18, 2016, when the library celebrated the actual centennial day.
+Many hundreds of individuals enjoyed the various centennial activities, culminating on April 18, 2016, when the library celebrated the centennial.
 The library was even congratulated by Gary Herbert, Governor of Utah, with a special video message.

-On July 18, 2017, Karen Clark, a library employee for the past twenty years and assistant director for the previous 8 years, was selected to be the next director of the library.
+In July 2017, Karen Clark, a library employee for the past twenty years and assistant director for the previous nine years, was selected as the next director of the library.

 - Hatch, Anne C. A History of the Library Serving Cache County, Utah (1973), page 1.

 - While researching the history of the library for a presentation to the Cache Valley Historical Society in October, 2023, our Local History Librarian discovered that the date which historians and library staff have traditionally used as its birthday - 18 April - was incorrect.
 As evidenced by a close reading of page 743 of the minutes of the City of Logan Municipal Council, the Logan Library was actually established on 20 April.